What is Docker Trusted Registry?

 – To install DTR use the docker/dtr image

-– Again I would recommend to reboot the machine.
+– Again I would recommend rebooting the machine.

 – Check if the DTR application is accessible, if not, check what docker processes are running “docker ps -a”

-Next steps are to configure a backend storage for DTR.
-Make sure you provide enough disk space whether you choose S3, Azure, Swift or a local system.
+The next steps are to configure backend storage for DTR.
+Make sure you provide enough disk space whether you choose S3, Azure, Swift, or a local system.

 Make a quick push and pull test.
 Remember that you first have to do a ‘docker login <DTR-url>’ so when you do a ‘docker push/pull’ it knows there is an additional repo to search for images.

-Any comments and questions are most certainly welcomed.
-It would be really interesting for me to have discussion on the subject Docker Trusted Registry
+Any comments and questions are most certainly welcome.
+It would be really interesting for me to have a discussion on the subject of the Docker Trusted Registry!